 Roth IRA Conversion

-A traditional IRA will someday be taxed while a Roth IRA grows tax free.
+A traditional IRA will someday be taxed while a Roth IRA grows tax-free.
 Therefore, Roth IRAs are more advantageous to own than traditional IRAs.
 You can convert a traditional IRA to a Roth IRA, but you must pay income tax on the entire amount of the traditional IRA that you convert.
-So, let’s say you own 10,000 shares of ABC stock that is priced at $10 per share.
+So, let’s say you own 10,000 shares of ABC stock that are priced at $10 per share.
 The value of your investment is therefore $100,000.
 If you were to convert these 10,000 shares at the $10 price you would need to pay income tax on the $100,000 converted to a Roth IRA.

-In a down market an opportunist would realize that his ABC stock is now only worth $7 per share.
+In a down market, an opportunist would realize that his ABC stock is now only worth $7 per share.
 If he were to convert all 10,000 of his shares that are now worth only $70,000, he would only have to pay tax on the $70,000 Roth conversion, not the full $100,000.
 When the price of ABC stock rebounds to $10 per share our optimists would have $100,000 worth of Roth IRA value but they would have paid tax on $70,000 worth of Roth IRA conversions.

 Refinance Your Mortgage

 When the stock market recedes, it is common for the Federal Government to step in and attempt to jump-start the economy.
 They do this is by reducing interest rates.
 This move will often temporarily reduce mortgage interest rates.
 The opportunist would jump at the chance to refinance their mortgage because a thirty-year, $300,000 mortgage with a 3.5% interest rate costs $60,000 less over thirty years than the same mortgage with a 4.5% interest rate.